 I know we all like to romanticize making lots of money passively.
 I certainly do.
 But I tell yah, making money actively through blogging or real estate feels more rewarding.

 If you can, I would try blogging and investing in real estate.
 Who knows, you might be able to meld the two together like I have.
 The more income streams you create, the safer your financial freedom will be.

 Related Post: How To Start A Profitable Blog Today

 Explore real estate crowdsourcing opportunities: If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.

 Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
 It’s free to look.

-Updated for 2019 and beyond.
+Updated for the new decade.
 The longer I blog, the more I believe that blogging is a far superior asset class.
 Once you build momentum, cash flow really ramps up.
 For example, I sold a home in 2017 for $2,740,000 that was generating roughly $6,000 a month after all expenses.
 At the same time, I spent three months writing some content and optimizing existing content to generate an additional $6,000 a month with zero maintenance or property taxes.